About Atticus

 • Medical and dental insurance with 100% of employee premiums covered

-• 15 vacation days & ~19 paid holidays each year (including two weeks at end-of-year)
+• 15 vacation days & 16 paid holidays each year

 • Free membership to OneMedical

-• $1,000 reimbursable stipend for education and training outside of work
+• $1,000/year reimbursable stipend for education and training outside of work

 • Free snacks, drinks, weekly lunches, and regular team dinners/events/retreats